taegorov/taegorov/README.md

 ### About Me

 Hello, and welcome to my page!
-I have always been passionate about technology and computers, whether that's building my own PC's, learning HTML/CSS to customize my MySpace page, or programming basic Flash games with ActionScript.
+I have been passionate about technology and computers for my entire life, whether that's building my own PC's, learning HTML/CSS to customize my MySpace page, or programming basic Flash games with ActionScript.
 After approximately 10 years in the sales industry, I decided to pursue my passion full-time and pivot to a tech/coding-related career.

 [My LinkedIn](https://www.linkedin.com/in/timegorov/)